rpavlik/PrettyRegistryXml/docs/PrettyRegistryXml.OpenXR/ReturnCodeSorter.md

 | --- | --- |
 | [ReturnCodeSorter](ReturnCodeSorter/ReturnCodeSorter.md)() | The default constructor. |
 | override [PresortedSpecialCodes](ReturnCodeSorter/PresortedSpecialCodes.md) { get; } |  |

+## Remarks

+Due to a design defect in the original sorting script, the alphabetical codes after the "important" ones are in reverse alphabetical order.

 ## See Also